mohdaamil120/mohdaamil120/README.md

 - 👯 I’m open to collaboration and always excited to connect with team members
 - 🤔 I’m looking for help with great skills
 - 💬 Ask me about Web Development
-- 📫 How to reach me: (mohdaamil120@gmail.com) or (https://www.linkedin.com/in/mohd-aamil/).
+- 📫 How to reach me: mohdaamil120@gmail.com or https://www.linkedin.com/in/mohd-aamil/.
-- ⚡ Fun fact: I'm bachelor graduate in Science.
+- ⚡ Fun fact: I'm a bachelor's graduate in Science.

+## Skills and Technologies

+Here are some of the skills and technologies I'm proficient in:
+* HTML, CSS, and JS
+* React.js, and Chakra UI

 ## Contact